Considering taking LSD

 Acid's long-term effects include "flashbacks," the re-experiencing of LSD's subjective effects long after it has left the body.
-While some researchers attribute flashbacks to LSD's toxic effects on brain and/or eye functioning, others see them as re-activations of unconscious thoughts that were first activated when under the influence.
-The idea that LSD stays in the spinal cord forever is a myth — an urban legend.
-Rather, LSD is excreted through urine within a day following ingestion.
-Similarly, the causative link between one time LSD use and chronic psychosis is relatively weak.
-However, research does suggest that LSD can trigger or precipitate psychotic episodes in people who are already predisposed to psychotic illness.
+While some researchers attribute flashbacks to LSD's effects on brain and eye functioning, others conceptualize them as re-activations of unconscious thoughts that were first brought up during the trip.
+The idea that LSD stays in the spinal cord forever is a myth — LSD is excreted through urine within a day of use.
+Similarly, the link between one time LSD use and chronic psychosis is relatively weak.
+However, research does suggest that LSD can trigger psychotic episodes in people who are already predisposed to psychotic illness.

 LSD became popular for recreational use in the 1960s, largely due to Harvard psychologist, Timothy Leary, PhD.
 Leary researched the drug's mind-altering effects and advocated its use for "spiritual growth."
 His experiments influenced the counterculture movement, making LSD the drug of choice for hippies who were on a path to experiencing enlightenment.
 LSD has been the subject of a few research studies since its original popularity in the '60s.
 Many have focused on the potential to use LSD in clinical settings to treat a variety of illnesses, including alcohol and opioid addiction, and mental illnesses such as anxiety and depression.
 While the initial results of these studies are quite promising, more research is needed to confirm medicinal uses of the drug, which may take some time due to strict limits on studying LSD.